Introvert-Extrovert Relationships: How to Make the Difference Work

 Respect the extrovert's need without making them feel demanding

 Extroverts who consistently suppress their need for social engagement to accommodate an introvert partner end up resentful and depleted.
 Their needs are real too.
-The solution isn't for one person to consistently sacrifice — it's for both needs to be met, which may require different solutions.
+The solution isn't for one person to consistently sacrifice — it's for both needs to be met through a combination of compromise, independent social lives, and creative solutions.

 Navigating fundamental differences with a partner?
 I can help you find a way through.
 Get in touch.